 If you are a beginner, Bitcoin farming (joining a mining pool) is recommended.
 There are many different pools for you to choose from.
-But, be careful and only choose well-known mining pools with a good reputation.
+Be careful and only choose well-known mining pools with a good reputation, though!
 Of course, they charge a fee, but it’s normally quite small (1-3%).

 Some of the popular mining pools that I recommend for new miners are:

 - Kanopool: fees of 0.9% (the cheapest of the three!).

 You could have the best mining hardware in the world, but without Bitcoin mining software, the hardware is useless.

 Mining software is needed to access the Bitcoin network and the ‘database of old transactions’.
 You also need it if you want to join a mining pool.

 There are different types of Bitcoin mining software available.
 There are different ones for different operating systems — like Mac OS, Windows and Linux.
 Some of the most popular software that supports mining with ASICs are: